 Although watercolor resist is my favorite, the kids might argue for shaving cream marbling.
 But they love resists, too!

-Today, I wanted to share six different watercolor resist techniques.
-And 20 different watercolor resist art activities!
+Today, I wanted to share six different watercolor resist techniques and 21 different watercolor resist art activities!

-And please feel free to add more watercolor resist techniques in the comments!
+Please feel free to add more watercolor resist techniques in the comments if you think of others!
 You know I’ll give them a try!

 1. Watercolor resist with crayons & oil pastels

 This is the technique that we use the most often, because it’s the easiest, quickest, and most adaptable.

 (pictured clockwise from top left)